samir-dewan/capstone-front-end/README.md

 This app currently uses react, knex, axios, postcode.io, mapbox.gl and react-mapbox-gl, with an SQL database on the back end.
 I'm planning on adding sockets.io to the mix when chat functionality comes to life.

+4. Progress

+11/04: First readme add.
+Connect functionality added, but still needs some more functionality in terms of connecting to specific users.
+Profile adding is next up on the list!

+5. Other bits that come with React as charged

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).